stevemcconnell/covid19-forecast-evaluations/README.md

 cc_state_range_score - The state range score assigned by CovidComplete.

-# Covid Complete Scoring

-covid_complete_national_score - National scores are allocated as 100% for forecasts within 5% of actual, 90% for forecasts within 10% of actual, 75% for forecasts within 25% of actual, 0% for other forecasts.

-covid_complete_state_point_score - This is a weighted score allocated as follows: log_difference_squared (1), geo_mean_log_difference (1), pearson_fit_statistic (0.75), median_log_difference (0.75), pred_25 (0.5), missed_by_2x (0.5), mean_absolute_error (0.25).
-In addition, models that forecast fewer than 51 states' have their scores for log_difference_squared and pearson_fit_statistic adjusted.
-The adjustment is (x^51)^(1/(num_states-1)).
-Conceptually, this is Bessel's correction for an unbiased estimator, applied to the geometric mean.
-Scores are relative among models within a forecast date and forecast target; the highest possible score for any forecast set is defined as the highest pred(25) value of the set divided by 0.75.
-The score for each factor is set at 100% for the best model performance for each factor and 0% for the 25th percentile model performance for each factor.

-covid_complete_state_range_score - This is the number of ranges that are <=4x wide that successfully include the actual value, divided by 0.95.
-A model whose prediction intervals include 95% of actual values with ranges <=4x will score 100%.

-# Covid Complete Rankings

 cc_national_rank - Model rank within forecast set, 1 is best; NumForecastModels is worst

 cc_national_percentile - Model percentile rank within forecast set, 100% is best; 0% is worst